paulwhippey/markdown-blog/README.md

 ### Node.js

-To install node.js, it is best to use the
+To install node.js, it is best to use the Node Version Manager.
+The version installed with Ubuntu 20.04 are too old and throw many, many errors when installing npm modules:

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash